 The capital city and gateway to Northern Ireland, Belfast has emerged from its sectarian troubles and is now enjoying a new lease of life.
 Its restaurants, pubs and cultural venues are alive with great food, chatter and music, and absorbing exhibitions and museums that will let you learn the real story of the famously ‘unsinkable’ Titanic or marvel at the incredible workmanship of Bronze Age metalworkers.

-Heading north from Belfast, you will soon be following the coast on an unforgettable road trip winding through the nine Glens of Antrim between picturesque villages such as Ballintoy and an ever-changing tapestry of scenery and colors, much of which appeared in the blockbuster series Game of Thrones.
+Heading north from Belfast, you will soon be following the coast on an unforgettable road trip winding through the nine Glens of Antrim between picturesque villages such as Ballintoy and an ever-changing tapestry of scenery and colours, much of which appeared in the blockbuster series Game of Thrones.
 The climax of the journey is the Giant's Causeway on the North Antrim coast, where tens of thousands of basalt columns have created one of the world’s most bizarrely beautiful coastal landscapes.
 When not exploring, you can relax with a game of golf at some of Britain’s finest golf courses and savour the smoky peatiness of the world’s oldest whiskey.

 Across the border and into Donegal, you’ll find Ireland’s most traditional region.
 Gaelic is still spoken by many, and the warmth and hospitality of the people is only matched by the raw beauty of nature from Europe’s highest sea cliffs at Slieve League to the wilderness mountains and lakes of Glenveagh National Park watched over by golden eagles.
 Here you will find incredible walking, cycling, fishing and surfing, lonely beaches and, always, serendipitously just around the corner a traditional pub with a pint or two of Guinness, some fabulous fresh seafood and, more often than not, a fiddler, a pennywhistler and button accordionist waiting to reel and jig you into a state of utter contentedness.